 For more persistent pain, your doctor might suggest an epidural steroid injection.
 This procedure delivers powerful anti-inflammatory medication directly to the area around the affected nerve, providing targeted relief from swelling and irritation.
 Another highly effective option is chiropractic care.
 Gentle, precise spinal adjustments can help restore proper motion to the spinal joints, which can alleviate pressure on the disc and surrounding nerves.
 This is especially helpful for low back pain that has lingered for a month or more, offering a path to relief without invasive procedures.

-Can Physical Therapy Help a Bulging Disc?
+Can Physical Therapy Heal a Bulging Disc?

 If you’re dealing with the persistent pain of a bulging disc, you’re probably wondering what your options are.
 The good news is that physical therapy is often one of the most effective non-surgical treatments available.
 It’s a proactive approach that doesn’t just mask the pain; it addresses the underlying mechanical issues to provide lasting relief and prevent future flare-ups.
 The goal is to reduce pressure on the affected disc, improve your mobility, and strengthen the muscles that support your spine.